leafo/lapis/docs/models.md

 Each `users` object will now have a `posts` field that is an array containing all the associated posts that were found.

-`include_in` supports the following options, including `as` and `flip` from above:

-* `as` -- set the name of the property to store the associated model as
-* `flip` -- set to `true` if the named column is located on the included model
-* `where` -- a table of additional conditionals to limit the query by
-* `fields` -- set the fields returned by each included model
-* `many` -- set to true fetch many records for each input model instance instead of a single one

 ## Constraints